Ultimate Guide to Ensuring Maximum Security with VPNs

 Logging Policy

-• Data Retention: Some VPNs may retain minimal connection logs.
+- Data Retention: Some VPNs may keep minimal connection logs.
 While these logs may not compromise your privacy, choosing a service with a zero-logs policy is generally safer.

 Server Locations and Network Size